Docs

 Moving a thread

-Anchored to the wrong table?
-Open the thread and click the caret on the anchor chip in its header.
-Reselect node lets you click a different node on the canvas, and Detach from node turns it into a diagram-wide thread.
-Clicking the chip itself pans the canvas to the node, handy when you've lost track of where anything is.
+Anchored to the wrong node?
+Open the thread and use the anchor chip in its header to Reselect node (pick a different one on the canvas) or Detach from node (turn it into a diagram-wide thread).

 • Can view: read every thread.

-Can comment is the one to hand people who should weigh in without editing the schema.
+Can comment is the one to hand a PM, data analyst, or anyone who should weigh in on the design without editing it.
 Grant it from the Share modal, including to guests outside your team.

 Threads are visible only to people the diagram is shared with.
 Anonymous visitors to a public diagram never see them.